SafeRoboticsLab/ECE346/asset/private_fork.md

     git remote add upstream https://github.com/SafeRoboticsLab/ECE346.git
     git remote set-url --push upstream DISABLE
     ```
+# Push to your private repo
+    git push origin

 # Update your fork from public repo
 ## First, commit all of your changes you have made to your private epo.